gustavnikolaj/sublimetext2-csgo/README.md

 %APP_DATA% is a Windows environment variable; if you username is John, it will be the following path on a W7 machine: C:\Users\John\AppData\

+## Sublime Text 3 Installation

+Sublime Text 3 should be fully compatible with version 2.
+This package has been confirmed working in Sublime Text 3.

+Installation instructions are different though, and the package should be put in the folder `C:\Program Files\Sublime Text 3\Data\Packages\User` instead.

 ## F.A.Q.

 ### Why are this package not available in package control?